-- (a) Within forty-five (45) days after an examiner has received a thesis or interrelated, publishable manuscripts/published articles, the Registrar must be provided with an assessment report. - (ii) As regards a student studying at the Qwaqwa Campus, the assessment report must be forwarded to the Campus Vice-Principal: Academic of the Qwaqwa Campus.

-- (b) The evaluation of all the assessment reports is done by the dean, on the recommendation of the programme director and/or the academic head of department, and the dean can use her/his discretion in difficult cases.
+- (i) Within forty-five (45) days after an examiner has received a thesis or interrelated, publishable manuscripts/published articles, the Registrar must be provided with an assessment report. - (ii) As regards a student studying at the Qwaqwa Campus, the assessment report must be forwarded to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus. - (b) The evaluation of all the assessment reports is done by the dean, on the recommendation of the programme director and/or the academic head of department, and the dean can use her/his discretion in difficult cases.
 Only when applicable, a faculty evaluation committee can be convened under the chairmanship of the dean.
-The Registrar/Director or the Campus Vice-Principal: Academic of the Qwaqwa Campus, in consultation with the dean and Registrar in the case of a student at the Qwaqwa Campus, must be notified of the final decision by the dean and/or the faculty evaluation committee (as applicable).
-A report in this regard is submitted to the Higher Degrees Committee. - (c) If modifications are required or corrections have to be made by the student, the promoter and the programme director and/or the academic head of department must, in writing, provide confirmation to the dean that all of the requirements as specified by the examiners have been met, subsequent to which the dean has to notify the Registrar or, in the case of a student at the Qwaqwa Campus, the Campus Vice-Principal: Academic of the Qwaqwa Campus, of the final result. - (d) Subsequent to the dean having informed the Registrar or the Campus Vice-Principal: Academic of the Qwaqwa Campus, in the case of a student at the Qwaqwa Campus, of the final result after modifications/corrections have been made the Registrar officially notifies the student and the examiners of the result. - (e) Assessment reports must, at the student's request, be made available to her/him without in any way identifying the examiners. - (f) Assessment reports of a mini-thesis or interrelated, publishable manuscripts/ published articles must be sent to the academic head of department within forty-five (45) days after the said reports have been received, subsequent to which the dean confirms the final result. - (g) The Registrar or the Campus Vice-Principal: Academic of the Qwaqwa Campus in respect of a student at the Qwaqwa Campus must, when forwarding the assessment reports to the dean, confirm that all rules and due dates have been adhered to.
+The Registrar/Director or the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, in consultation with the dean and Registrar in the case of a student at the Qwaqwa Campus, must be notified of the final decision by the dean and/or the faculty evaluation committee (as applicable).
+A report in this regard is submitted to the Higher Degrees Committee. - (c) If an examiner has already examined a mini-thesis, or thesis or interrelated publishable manuscripts/published articles and awarded a pass mark, the mini-thesis, thesis or interrelated publishable manuscripts/published articles will not be resubmitted to the examiner who has awarded a pass mark. - (d) If modifications are required or corrections have to be made by the student, the promoter and the programme director and/or the academic head of department must, in writing, provide confirmation to the dean that all of the requirements as specified by the examiners have been met, subsequent to which the dean has to notify the Registrar or, in the case of a student at the Qwaqwa Campus, the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, of the final result. - (e) Subsequent to the dean having informed the Registrar or the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, in the case of a student at the Qwaqwa Campus, of the final result - after modifications/corrections have been made - the Registrar officially notifies the student and the examiners of the result. - (f) Assessment reports must, at the student's request, be made available to her/him without in any way identifying the examiners. - (g) Assessment reports of a mini-thesis or interrelated, publishable manuscripts/ published articles must be sent to the academic head of department within fortyfive (45) days after the said reports have been received, subsequent to which the dean confirms the final result. - (h) The Registrar or the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus in respect of a student at the Qwaqwa Campus must, when forwarding the assessment reports to the dean, confirm that all rules and due dates have been adhered to.